Being a good designer is a lot like being good at math – you either have the talent or you practice, practice, practice.

 Don’t take pieces.
 Do exactly.
 Find a website you think looks great and copy – the exact layout, the closest font you can find, the image size, similar images, the heading styles, every shadow, every line, gradients, colours, white spacing between each and every element, everything!
 Reproduce their work.
 When you do the copying, you will start to realise that for example their buttons look better than yours because perhaps there was inner shadow or the font has drop shadow or that all the white spaces between all elements are 40px.
 These little revelations are very important.

 But please take note, this is just for practising.
 Not for submission to clients or your boss.
 Don’t plagiarize.
-It’s not good for you.

 It Takes Time